Cash Mercantile/Accrual, Hybrid Systems/Bases of Accounting

 - To handle or do business to the amount of

-The terms Revenue and Sales or Turnover are interchangeably used.
-This makes sense only when sales are expressed in terms of value and not in terms of quantity.
+- The terms Revenue and Sales (or Turnover) can be interchangeably used only when sales are expressed in terms of value and not in terms of quantity.

 Top Line and Bottom Line

-Even in an income statement (which is nothing but the Trading and Profit & Loss a/c prepared in a form suitable for financial analysis) we start by considering the gross sales (i.e. gross revenue) and end with arriving at the net profit.
+Even in an income statement we start by considering the gross sales (i.e. gross revenue) and end with arriving at the net profit.